If you’re looking for ways how to make breast milk fattier, you’ve come to the right place!

-Trying to lose weight too quickly can negatively impact your breastmilk production.
+Trying to lose weight too quickly can negatively impact your breast milk production.
 You should wait a minimum of two months to make sure your milk supply comes in before trying to lose weight.

 In fact, most breastfeeding moms need an additional 500 calories per day.

-After your breast milk supply comes in if you want to lose weight, aim for a healthy loss of no more than 1-2 pounds per week.
+After your breast milk supply comes in, if you want to lose weight, aim for a healthy loss of no more than 1-2 pounds per week.
 A large cut in calories or too much weight loss can reduce your milk supply.

-Also, be sure to get enough high-quality protein such as lean meat like chicken breast, greek yogurt, eggs, and fish.
+Focus on high-quality protein such as lean meat like chicken breast, greek yogurt, eggs, and fish.